rodv92/PMTR_001_SRV/README.md

 ----
 Current State of the project.

 A single phase proof of concept with a raspberry pi client and a single phase power meter was done and shows good results.
-The server code integrate formula based actions, and time synchronization.
+The server code integrates formula based actions, and time synchronization.
 A basic web chart of power parameters and logging into a MariaDB database is part of this POC.

 What needs to be done in priority as of October 2024: